Random walks on rings and modules: Eigenvalues

 As $U(R)$ is a set of coset representatives for the normal subgroup $V$ of $U(\Aff(V))$, conjugation of a translation $h(x)=x+b$ by a dilation $g(x)=ux$ corresponds to multiplying $b$ by $u$ and $(\chi\otimes \rho\p_e)|_V=\chi$, the Mackey decomposition yields that as a $\mathbb CV$-module $W_{(\mathcal O,\rho\p_e)}$ is the direct sum of the characters in the orbit $\mathcal O$ of $\chi$.
 Each of these characters give the same Fourier transformation of $P$ because $P$ is constant on associates.
 Thus $P$ acts on $W_{(\mathcal O,\rho\p_e)}$ via scalar multiplication by $\wh P(\chi)$.
 This completes the proof. \end{proof}

 We remark that it is almost never the case that $P$ belongs to the center of $\mathbb C\Aff(V)$.
 Indeed, if $z(x)\in \Aff(V)$ is the zero mapping, then $zP=z$.
 But if $P$ is not a point mass at $0$, then $Pz=\sum_{b\in V}P(b)(0x+b)\neq z$.
 Thus we are using in an essential way the observation, implicit in the above proof, that each irreducible representation of $\Aff(V)$ remains irreducible when restricted to the group of units $U(\Aff(V))$ in order to apply Schur's lemma and deduce that $P$ acts as a scalar matrix under irreducible representations of $\Aff(V)$.
-Now we are prepared to turn to the proof of Theorem~\ref{t:eigenvalues}.